oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai/query-using-select-ai.md

-# Use AI SQL for natural langugage queries
+# Use Natural Language Queries with ADB Select AI

 ## Introduction

 Autonomous Database makes it simple to query your data using natural language.
 The person asking the question doesn't need to know where the data is stored, its structure or how to combine it with other data to get results.
 All of these tasks are handled by a large language model and Autonomous Database.